Vietnam.vn - Nền tảng quảng bá Việt Nam

 How to handle when a neighbor is granted a red book overlapping your land

-VTC NewsVTC News17/10/2024
+VTC NewsVTC News16/10/2024

 When your neighbor is granted a red book that overlaps your land, it means that your rights are violated.
 According to the law, the issuance of an incorrect red book can be completely canceled.
 However, to protect your rights, you need to take specific and legal actions.

-Reasons for overlapping red book issuance
+Reasons for overlapping land title issuance

 How to handle

-Step 1: Collect evidence
+Step 1: Gather evidence

-Step 2: Request re-measurement
+Step 2: Request a re-measurement

-Step 3: Administrative complaint
+Step 3: Administrative Complaint

-Step 4: File a lawsuit
+Step 4: File a lawsuit.

-4. Important Note
+4. Important note

 Cong Hieu (synthesis)